 For hundreds of years, gardeners have been using compost.
 Only recently has it appeared to be a revolutionary idea.
 People were lulled into a more complacent use of cheap chemical fertilizers and quick trash and rubbish removal.
 It is increasingly difficult for municipalities to find suitable landfill sites, and operating costs have risen dramatically.
 Yard wastes have become increasingly unwelcome at landfills, and recycling is encouraged or required to prolong the life of a landfill.
-Vegetable and fruit scraps from the kitchen (not meat scraps) should be recycled as well.
-Composting, besides being extremely environment friendly, is one of the best ways to build fertile, productive soil.
+Vegetable and fruit scraps from the kitchen (but not dairy or meat scraps) should be recycled as well.
+Composting, besides being extremely environmentally friendly, is one of the best ways to build fertile, productive soil.

 One of the most important factors in making quality compost is to ensure that the compost pile is a nutrient-rich environment for microbes since it's the microbes that work hard to break down refuse and provide the essential elements for building compost.